-- Retrieve the SCSI page 80h Unit Serial Number, as described in [SPC-3], in an implementation-specific way for the given disk. - If the retrieved 80h Unit Serial Number is available, allocate a block of BYTEs large enough to store the SCSI page 80h Unit Serial Number, formatted as a STORAGE_DEVICE_DESCRIPTOR structure. - Copy the data formatted as a STORAGE_DEVICE_DESCRIPTOR structure into the ppDeviceDescriptor buffer. - Initialize pcbDdSize to the number of BYTEs being returned.
+- Retrieve the SCSI page 80h Unit Serial Number, as described in [SPC-3], in an implementation-specific way for the given disk. - If the retrieved 80h Unit Serial Number is available, allocate a block of BYTEs large enough to store the SCSI page 80h Unit Serial Number, formatted as a STORAGE_DEVICE_DESCRIPTOR structure (as specified in section 2.2.27). - Copy the data formatted as a STORAGE_DEVICE_DESCRIPTOR structure into the ppDeviceDescriptor buffer. - Initialize pcbDdSize to the number of BYTEs being returned.